 In 1997, a group of MN-based investors purchased the company, and their first order of business was to move the company into a brand new 12,000 sq. ft. facility, built from the ground up with this business in mind.
 In 1998, Industrial Research and Development, with average annual sales of $1.5M, moved into their current home at 810 E Saint Paul Street in Litchfield, MN.

-In addition to the glass business, IRD also expanded into the ceramics and ultra-hard materials markets by opening a satellite facility in Alexandria in 1998.
+In addition to the glass business, IRD also expanded into the ceramics and ultra-hard materials markets by opening a sister facility in Alexandria in 1998.
 Welcome, IRD Ceramics.

 Growth was brisk, and in 2005, an addition designed to facilitate the growing precision optics segment was built, bringing the total square footage to 22,000 ft².
 That same year another big change was rolled out as the company changed its name from Industrial Research and Development to IRD Glass, better portraying the company’s core competency: precision glass and optical components.
 At that same time, IRD Glass also acquired the optics division from APA Enterprises, and brought that business in-house.